CTM01560 - Corporation Tax: accounting periods: accounts made up to slightly varying dates

 • the accounts are made up to slightly varying dates, and

-• the terminal date does not vary by more than four days from the mean date,
+• the terminal date does not vary by more than four days from the mean date

-• That its accounting period for the purpose of ICTA88/S234 (5) and ICTA88/SCH13 (prior to 6 April 1999) and ICTA88/SCH16 shall be the period of twelve months ending on the mean date.
+• To accept that its accounting period for the purpose of CTA10/S1101(3), formerly ICTA88/S234 (5), and ICTA88/SCH13 (before 6 April 1999) and ITA07/CHAPTER15/PART15 (formerly ICTA88/SCH16) shall be the period of twelve months ending on the mean date.

 • franked payments actually made,